BSC 1309 - Human Biology: Structure and Function

 Hours: 3

 Ecological genetics is about how environmental and population-level processes affect the genetic structure of populations.
 The course begins with a basic overview Mendelian genetics followed by an in-depth study of population genetics and the intrinsic and extrinsic processes that influence the genetic composition of populations and metapopulations.
 Because the interaction between genes and the environment fundamentally affect the viability of populations, ecological genetics has broad relevance for understanding population stability and maintenance healthy populations.
-Prerequisites: Earned C or more in BSC 1406 or 1411 and BSC 1407 or BSC 1413.
-Crosslisted with: AG 315.
+Prerequisites: BSC 1407 or BSC 1413 with a minimum grade of C. Crosslisted with: AG 315.

 BSC 316 - Becoming a Wildlife Professional